splimon/splimon.github.io/essays/mastering-art-of-smart-questions.md

 PS.When I run the same code from shell on linux as > FastTree <directory> it works just fine.
 ```

 From the title alone, the reader is left uncertain about the exact problem, and the content of the question does little to clarify it.
 This lack of clarity violates Raymond’s guideline: “Use meaningful, specific subject headers.”
-The user mentions an error and a quick Google search but provides minimal background on what they’re trying to achieve.
-Furthermore, they show little effort in troubleshooting the problem beyond the initial search.
+To continue, the user mentions an error and a quick Google search, but provides minimal background on what they’re trying to achieve.
+They also show little effort in troubleshooting the problem beyond the initial search.
 This makes it challenging for others to understand the issue and offer help.
 The closing remark, “Any help is appreciated!”, while polite, falls into another of Raymond’s traps: the “semantically-null question,” which adds no value to the query.

 ## Reflections and Insights

 Smart questions are critical in software engineering, not just because they lead to better answers, but also because they demonstrate a thoughtful approach to problem-solving.
-In the examples above, the smart question received detailed and helpful responses, as displayed by the 250+ upvotes it received.
-In contrast, the not-so-smart question was closed just two hours after I found it, reflecting the poor quality of the initial query.
+In the examples above, the smart question received detailed and helpful responses, which the 250+ upvotes can attest to.
+In contrast, the not-so-smart question was closed just two hours after I found it, reflecting the poor quality of the initial question.
 Asking a question takes time, and being able to form a smart question takes double the amount of effort and consideration.
 However, the benefits of well-considered questions extend beyond the asker and contribute to the broader community by creating productive exchanges and interactions for everyone.